Accessibility

 Private awareness

-Nudges are discreet — haptic or minimal visual feedback only.
+Nudges are discreet, delivered as haptic or minimal visual feedback only.

 -